minor embarrassments

 So with Ron's permission, I give you Baby Cup in two versions.
 I made only a single edit (and it's a bit noticeable -- I did it quickly), cutting about four and a half minutes.

 Let me start by expressing my gratitude for Lewis’s kind words.
 And for pointing out those vocal intervals, that’s very gratifying.
 And yes, I did grant Lewis permission to create his own edit, since he was nice enough to ask when he was under no obligation to.
 And also yes, even I trimmed maybe two minutes out of the piano section from the original edit to create the version you’re hearing now.
-(I've included the “extra piano” version as a bonus track.)
+(I've included the “extra piano” version as a bonus track, in case you're bored and want to be even more so.)

 But to suggest there’s four-plus minutes of fluff here, worthy of being excised for all our sakes?
 I’m calling a hard no on that one.
 Would you edit the middle section out of “Bohemian Rhapsody” because Queen spends a lot of time in purely operatic mode?
 Or trim a couple minutes worth of “na na na nas” from the end of “Hey Jude” just to tighten things up a bit?
 Of course these are both lesser musical examples, but I think they make my point.
 You don’t cut down “Baby Cup” to radio-length.
 It’s exactly what it needs to be, no more, no less.